0n0w1c/electric-grid/readme.md

 Very similar to [Electric Transformators](https://mods.factorio.com/mod/Electric_Transformators) but a little different.
 Do not place the transformator in the supply area of an electric pole.

+*Fulgora and Aquillo*
+Transformators can not be placed on these surfaces (This could change in the future).
+Wiring rules are relaxed, permitting copper wire connections between any of the transmission only poles.

 *Limitations:*
 Transformator circuit conditions and copper wiring are not included in blueprints.

 *Known Issues:*
 Using the pipette [Q] always places a 1MW transformator.
-Quality adds a supply area to poles intended to have zero supply area (medium, big and huge).
+Quality prior to Factorio 2.0.29 adds a supply area to poles intended to have zero supply area (medium, big and huge).

 *Recommended Mod:*
 [No More Quality](https://mods.factorio.com/mod/no-more-quality) - Hides the Quality mechanic, resolves the issue with transmission only poles.